 You may carry back 2 years and then forward 5 years any foreign tax you paid or accrued to any foreign country or U.S. possession (reduced as described below) on income in a separate category that is more than the limitation.
 First, apply the excess to the earliest year to which it may be carried.
-Then apply it to the next earliest year, and so on.
+Then, apply it to the next earliest year, and so on.
 The 7-year carryback-carryover period may not be extended even if you are unable to take a credit in one of the intervening years.

 You cannot carry a credit to a tax year for which you originally claimed a deduction, rather than a credit, for foreign taxes paid or accrued.
 Also, you must reduce the amount of any carryback or carryover by the amount that you would have used had you chosen to claim a credit rather than a deduction in that year.
+Similarly, the 7-year period is not extended if you are unable to use a carryback or carryforward because you elected to claim the foreign tax credit on Form 1040 without filing a Form 1116 (as explained on page 1).